Table of Contents

 Policy Pathways and Sustainable Finance

-The federal government must decouple infrastructure investment from land speculation.
-This means funding the maintenance and modernization of existing waterways and aviation infrastructure before building new highways.
-The ANTAQ (National Waterway Transportation Agency) has a critical role to play in setting tariffs that make river transport competitive with trucking, which currently benefits from massive diesel subsidies that encourage deforestation.
+The federal government must decouple infrastructure investments from land speculation incentives.
+This means prioritizing the maintenance and modernization of existing waterways and aviation infrastructure before approving new highway projects.
+The ANTAQ (National Waterway Transportation Agency) plays a critical role by regulating tariffs to make river transport more competitive relative to trucking, which currently benefits from diesel subsidies that inadvertently encourage deforestation.

 The Future of Mobility in the Amazon